How does communication work while the students are in the program?

 Personal internet accessible devices are not permitted at Northwoods Ranch & Retreat (iPods, iPads, PSP, etc.).

-Phones are not permitted at Northwoods Ranch & Retreat during the 90 day preliminary evaluation period.
+Phones are not permitted at Northwoods Ranch & Retreat during attendance in residential services along with Step 1 of their transitional programming.

 Students are encouraged to write their families regularly to update them on their progress.

-Once students enter the Transitional Program they may have a cell phone, and all electronics.
-(Limited during initial transition)
+Once students enter the Transitional Program, they may have a cell phone, as well as all electronics (limited during initial transition).

-The 90 day preliminary evaluation period is a crucial time for us to understand the inner processes, socialization, needs, and development of our students.
+The residential period is a crucial time for us to understand the inner processes, socialization, needs, and development of our students.
 It is our experience that this is complicated by outside influences and distractions.
 In order for us to achieve the most comprehensive and thorough assessment possible during this time, complete attention to our curriculum is required.

 Do students get to go home for visits?

-Students continuing into our Transitional Program may be permitted to return home for visits after discussion and determination by the family and Northwoods Counselors.
+Students continuing into our Transitional Program may be permitted to return home for visits after discussion and determination by the family and Northwoods Counseling Services.

 This depends on job search, work schedule, and health of family dynamic.